 Ornithine shares the same intestinal transporters as L-Arginine supplementation, and due to that large boluses of ornithine may also cause diarrhea.
 As this is secondary to the transporter being saturated, the safe upper limit of intake (4-6g rarely causes side-effects) may apply to arginine, ornithine, and other amino acids that share the transporter (L-cysteine) collectively.

-The diarrhea is due to these amino acids causing Nitric Oxide production in the colon, which stimulates water resorption in the colon and osmolytic diarrhea.
+The diarrhea is due to these amino acids causing nitric oxide production in the colon, which stimulates water resorption in the colon and osmotic diarrhea.
 Elsewhere, intravenous or nasogastric infusions of ornithine at 20g or so have been noted to induce diarrhea.